xzYue/odoo/doc/setup/install.rst

 '''''''''''''

-The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`/etc/odoo/openerp-server.conf`
+The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`/etc/modoo/openerp-server.conf`

-When the configuration file is edited, Odoo must be restarted using ``service``:
+When the configuration file is edited, Modoo must be restarted using ``service``:

 .. code-block:: console

-    $ sudo service odoo restart
+    $ sudo service modoo restart
-    Restarting odoo: ok
+    Restarting modoo: ok

 RPM
 ---